jethrodaniel/productivity/README.md

 total_time      = assigned_time / rate # => 5 hours, 37 minutes
 ```

-# Installation
+# Installation (for users)

 To install the app, you're gonna need [Expo](https://expo.io/).
 Download it for [Android](http://bit.ly/2bZq5ew) or [iOS](http://apple.co/2c6HMtp).

 Once that's installed, download this app [here](https://expo.io/@jethrodaniel/productivity).

+# About

+productivity is a basic react-native app that is deployed using the expo platform.

 ## Development

-productivity is a typical react-native app that is deployed using the expo platform.

 ### Setup